Engagement: How We Utilize Literate Practices to Write

 The popular indie flick Juno, which won an Oscar for Diablo Cody’s brilliant screenwriting, might be a perfect way to begin understanding voice.
 Just check out the trailer:

 Voice is pretty much viewpoint, personality, and tone squashed together.
 It’s what gives a piece of writing its overall feel.
-A good voice should be four things:

 I’ve heard dissenters claim that Juno‘s voice is too unrealistic and too exaggerated, but even an over-the-top voice can be awesome, so long as it meets the four criteria above.